LAKERS TOGETHER: Find out how we're moving forward.

 Graduate Admission Requirements

-All students seeking degree, endorsement, approval, license or certificate change must be formally admitted to graduate study.
+All students seeking degree, endorsement, approval, license, or certificate change must be formally admitted to graduate study.
+When completing the graduate application, be sure to check the box for "degree-seeking," even if you are applying for an endorsement, approval, license, or certificate change.

 A maximum of six graduate credits earned prior to graduate admission may apply to degree requirements.